 5 Tips for Running a Family Business

 As we mentioned in a previous post, it can be safer and less stressful to apply for a loan from an alternative lender.
-This way, you’re on a set repayment schedule, and won’t have to worry about the awkwardness of owing a family member money.
+This way, you’ll be put on a set repayment schedule, and won’t have to worry about the awkwardness of being indebted to a family member.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.